vincentcasseau/vincentcasseau.github.io/how-tos-cfd-thermophysical.md

 ---
 ## 1) Species thermophysical properties

-+ The species thermophysical properties are given in the [_thermoDEM_](https://github.com/vincentcasseau/hyStrath/blob/master/run/hyStrath/hy2Foam/genericCase/constant/thermoDEM) dictionary.
-For the nitrogen molecule, it is defined as follows:
+The species thermophysical properties are given in the <dict>thermoDEM</dict> dictionary.
+For the nitrogen molecule, it is defined as follows

 ```c++
 N2
 {